Sanin-Lab/OARscRNA/README.md

 -   If a Seurat object is supplied, the results are added as columns in the `meta.data` slot.

-For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://oar.readthedocs.io) or view our vignette with `browseVignettes(package = "OAR")`.
+For full details on all parameters, including a step by step breakdown of the process, please visit our [documentation](https://davidsanin.github.io/OARscRNA/) or view our vignettes with `browseVignettes(package = "OAR")`.

 ## Tutorials and Applications

 ### Quick overview

-Follow our [quick guide](https://oar.readthedocs.io/introdoctury_vignette) on running the analysis with a single line.
+Follow our quick guide on running the analysis with a single line: `vignette("introductory_vignette")`

 ### Cell prioritization for downstream analysis

-Follow our [step-by-step tutorial](https://oar.readthedocs.io/detailed_tutorial) on exploring how we can identify highly activated plasmacytoid dendritic cells based on a high OAR score.
+Follow our step-by-step tutorial on exploring how we can identify highly activated plasmacytoid dendritic cells based on a high OAR score: `vignette("detailed_tutorial")`

 ### Model gene expression data at the single cell level

-[Identify genes](https://oar.readthedocs.io/Gene_expression) responsible for high OAR scoring cells at a single cell resolution.
+Identify genes responsible for high OAR scoring cells at a single cell resolution: `vignette("Gene_expression")`

 ### Remove sources of variation from scRNAseq data analysis